Tim Wall - 28 / Feb / 2021

 - Software Control of your Hardware with the EVO Control app

-Also, check out the Evo 4 Recording Bundle or the Evo 8 4in/4out Interface for more input options!
+Also, check out the EVO4 Recording Bundle or the EVO8 4in/4out Interface for more input options!

-Scarlett 2i2 3rd Gen USB 2.0 Audio Interface
+Focusrite Scarlett 2i2 4th Gen USB Audio Interface

 - Ableton Live Lite & Pro Tools First Focusrite Creative Pack software bundle

-Also, check out the Scarlett 2i2 Recording Bundle
+Also, check out the Scarlett 2i2 Recording Bundle or the Scarlett 4i4 Audio Interface for more input options!

-- Superspeed USB 3.1 with USB-C
+- Superspeed USB-C

-- Ultra-rugged build
+- Ultra-lightweight & portable build

-Also, check out the 4 channel version
+Also, check out the IXO22 Recording Studio Pack.

 If this article has not quenched your thirst for knowledge about audio interfaces, and you'd like further help choosing the right gear for your home studio, chat with us using the widget on the bottom left of the browser, give us a call, or send us an email!

-If you liked this article, feel free to check out the other articles in our Learn section!
+If you liked this article, feel free to check out the other posts in our Learn section!